adrnbs/.emacs.d/README.md

 # Other information
 The `.emacs.d/lisp/org-mode.el` include which is referenced in init.el requires some other setup, and will error if you attempt to use org-mode without the subdirectories created.
 This can be remedied by creating them in file explorer or executing the following:
 ```
+mkdir ~/Dropbox/emacs/org/orgbinder
-mkdir ~/git/orgbinder
+mkdir ~/Dropbox/emacs/org/orgfiles
-mkdir ~/git/orgfiles
+mkdir ~/Dropbox/emacs/org/orgfiles/personal
-mkdir ~/git/orgfiles/p
+mkdir ~/Dropbox/emacs/org/orgfiles/notes
 ```

-refile.org, tasks.org, and diary.org will then be able to utilize the `~/git/orgfiles` directory.
-Of course, you can update the org-mode.el references to point to a location other than `~/git`.
+refile.org, tasks.org, and diary.org will then be able to utilize the `~/Dropbox/emacs/org/orgfiles` directory.
+Of course, you can update the org-mode.el references to point to a location other than `~/Dropbox/...`.
 This is all personal preference.

 A final note - to make this configuration auto load on Emacs start, you will need to update the contents of the .emacs file to match init.el.
-I would automate this, but am using this on a number of machines which would require manual intervention anyways.
+I would automate this, but am using this on a number of machines.
+Sourcing from something like Dropbox has helped remedy the issue.